ANISHTHAPA123/Movie__Flix/README.md

+#### How to create a app

+To create a new app, you may choose one of the following methods

+    npx create-react-app ,or
+    npm init react-app app_name ,or
+    yarn create react-app app_name

-# Getting Started with Create React App
+#  how to Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run to start running project:

 ### `npm start`